alexandrnikitin/blog/_drafts/access-null-pointer-without-exception.md

 > Guys, how do you work on that codebase?????

 I imagined the Garbage Collection as the edge of technologies, the masterpiece.
 I wanted to admire the code and learn from it.
 Instead I drown in a swamp of directives.
-I could understand if it would be "linux or windows" case.
-"DRY!" you say, but it's better to repeat.
-"Optimizations!" you would object, but I won't believe.
+I can understand if it would be "linux or windows" case.
+"DRY!" you say, but it's better to repeat, "Optimizations!" you would object, but I won't believe.
 I have strong .NET background and that's far away from common.
-Abusing directives?
 I consider it as ugly code which is unreadable and leads only to bugs.

 A colleague of mine once said, "Maybe you don't know how to read that code?!"
-Maybe I don't.
+Maybe I don't, so that I keep learning.

 ### Compassion

-TBA
+TBA :worried:

   [gc.cpp]: https://raw.githubusercontent.com/dotnet/coreclr/release/1.0.0-rc1/src/gc/gc.cpp
   [issue]: https://github.com/dotnet/coreclr/issues/1860